sdmx-twg/vtl/v2.1/docs/user_manual/characteristics.rst

-      by the GSIM IM and uses the same artefacts when possible [1]_; in fact, GSIM is designed to provide a formal description of data at business level against which other information models can be mapped; moreover, loose mappings between GSIM and SDMX and between GSIM and DDI are already available [2]_; a very small subset of the GSIM artefacts is used in the VTL IM in order to keep the model and the language as simple as possible (Occam’s razor principle); these are the artefacts strictly needed for describing the data involved in Transformations, their structure and the variables and value domains;
+      by the GSIM IM and uses the same artefacts when possible [1]_; in fact, GSIM is designed to provide a formal description of data at business level against which other information models can be mapped; a very small subset of the GSIM artefacts is used in the VTL IM in order to keep the model and the language as simple as possible (Occam’s razor principle); these are the artefacts strictly needed for describing the data involved in Transformations, their structure and the variables and value domains;

    -  GSIM artefacts are supplemented, when needed, with other artefacts that are necessary for describing calculations; in particular, the